ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 #### Initial Data Collection and Normalization

-This work is informed by previous research in the areas of argument mining, argumentation quality assessment and the relationship between discourse and argumentative structures and, from the methodological perspective, to transfer learning approaches.
+"This work is informed by previous research in the areas of argument mining, argumentation quality assessment and the relationship between discourse and argumentative structures and, from the methodological perspective, to transfer learning approaches."

-We add a new annotation layer to the Discourse Dependency TreeBank for Scientific Abstracts (SciDTB) (Yang and Li, 2018).
-SciDTB contains 798 abstracts from the ACL Anthology (Radev et al., 2013) annotated with elementary discourse units (EDUs) and relations from the RST Framework. (p.
-43)

 Previously, Yang and Li (2018) divided a passage into non-overlapping text spans, which are named elementary discourse units (EDUs).
 They followed the criterion of Polanyi (1988) and Irmer (2011) and the guidelines defined by (Carlson and Marcu, 2001).

+"We add a new annotation layer to the Discourse Dependency TreeBank for Scientific Abstracts (SciDTB) (Yang and Li, 2018).
+SciDTB contains 798 abstracts from the ACL Anthology (Radev et al., 2013) annotated with elementary discourse units (EDUs) and relations from the RST Framework." (p.
+43)

 #### Who are the source language producers?